Ramotion/animated-tab-bar/README.md

 ## Summary
 RAMAnimatedTabBarController is a Swift module for adding of animations to tabbar items.

-## About
-Ramotion specializes in building dedicated engineering teams and developing custom software.

-## Contact our team and we’ll help you [work with the best engineers](https://ramotion.com?utm_source=gthb&utm_medium=special&utm_campaign=animated-tab-bar) from Eastern Europe.
+## Ramotion specializes in building dedicated engineering teams and developing custom software.
+Contact our team and we’ll help you [work with the best engineers](https://ramotion.com?utm_source=gthb&utm_medium=special&utm_campaign=animated-tab-bar) from Eastern Europe.